Academic Catalog

 ENVS 20100 Environmental Research: Introductory (LA)

 An introductory course for students who desire hands-on research in environmental studies projects but who have limited experience with research.
 Research will typically involve participation in continuing projects, though new, student-proposed projects may be possible if the instructor approves.
 Students will work closely with a faculty member to guide their study.
-May be repeated twice for a maximum of Prerequisites: Sophomore standing and permission of instructor.
+May be repeated twice for a maximum of 6 credits.
+Prerequisites: Sophomore standing and permission of instructor.
 (F-S)

 Attributes: ENRE, UND